 Stuart Forster, the author of this article, is a member of the British Guild of Beer Writers.

 Illustrating photos are by Why Eye Photography.

 Thanks for reading this article about the Saltbox Brewing Company in Mahone Bay, Nova Scotia.
-If you like beer you might enjoy this interview with Daniel McColl of McColl’s Brewery in northeast England.
+If you like beer you might enjoy this interview with Danny McColl of McColl’s Brewery in northeast England.
 Mahone Bay is a lovely place to visit during a road trip on Nova Scotia’s Lighthouse Route.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.